-EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 12 Meaning of a serious incident 85 Incident, injury, trauma and illness policies and procedures 86 Notification to parents of incident, injury, trauma and illness 87 Incident, injury, trauma and illness record 88 Infectious diseases 89 First aid kits 90 Medical conditions policy 90(1)(iv) Medical Conditions Communication Plan
+EDUCATION AND CARE SERVICES NATIONAL LAW AND NATIONAL REGULATIONS S. 165 Offence to inadequately supervise children S. 167 Offence relating to protection of children from harm and hazards S. 172 Failure to display prescribed information 12 Meaning of a serious incident 85 Incident, injury, trauma and illness policies and procedures 86 Notification to parents of incident, injury, trauma and illness 87 Incident, injury, trauma and illness record 88 Infectious diseases

-91 Medical conditions policy to be provided to parents 92 Medication record 93 Administration of medication 94 Exception to authorisation requirement-anaphylaxis or asthma emergency 95 Procedure for administration of medication 136 First aid qualifications 162 Health information to be kept in enrolment record 168 Education and care service must have policies and procedures 170 Policies and procedures to be followed 174 Time to notify certain circumstances to Regulatory Authority
+89 First aid kits 90 Medical conditions policy 90(1)(iv) Medical Conditions Communication Plan 91 Medical conditions policy to be provided to parents 92 Medication record 93 Administration of medication 94 Exception to authorisation requirement-anaphylaxis or asthma emergency 95 Procedure for administration of medication 101 Conduct of risk assessment for excursion 136 First aid qualifications 162 Health information to be kept in enrolment record 168 Education and care service must have policies and procedures 170 Policies and procedures to be followed 175 Prescribed information to be notified to Regulatory Authority